Our fifth day of hiking in the Stubai alps, from the Nürnberger Hut down to the road, and then by bus to Innsbruck.

 We continued downward toward the Stubaital Strasse to catch the bus back to Innsbruck.

-After walking along the gravel road that serves the alm and materielbahn (cable car for supplies) for the hut, we found a side trail.
+After walking along the gravel road that serves the alm and materialbahn (cable car for supplies) for the hut, we found a side trail.
 This took us to another sidetrail over to a waterfall, and then finally down to the Gletscherstraße (glacier road) on the floor of the Stubaital valley.

 We understood from others, including the hut warden, that the bus was not running to this stop due to damage from Monday’s storm and a placard on the bus stop sign confirmed no service here.
 So we walked another mile up/down a trail parallel to the highway to the next stop, Ranalt, where we found a bus waiting!